Major chord: Inversions

 A given major chord may be voiced in many ways.
 For example, the notes of a C major triad, C–E–G, may be arranged in many different vertical orders and the chord will still be a C major triad.
-However, if the lowest note (i.e. the bass note) is not the root of the chord, then the chord is said to be in an inversion: it is in root position if the lowest note is the root of the chord, it is in first inversion if the lowest note is its third, and it is in second inversion if the lowest note is its fifth.
+However, if the lowest note (i.e. the bass note) is not the root of the chord, then the chord is said to be an inversion: it is in root position if the lowest note is the root of the chord, it is in first inversion if the lowest note is its third, and it is in second inversion if the lowest note is its fifth.
 These inversions of a C major triad are shown below.

 The additional notes above the bass note can be in any order and the chord still retains its inversion identity.
 For example, a C major chord is considered to be in first inversion if its lowest note is E, regardless of how the notes above it are arranged or even doubled.